 7. The ICS has full authority to decide upon, and gain full insight into, Conference costs and income.
 Any surplus funds remaining after taking into account all items provided for in the budget shall be allocated as follows:

 The ICS: 80%

 8. Travel Awards- At the Conference, the ICS and ICW-LOC give travel awards to selected young investigators.
 Travel awards are selected on the basis of abstract scoring by the Council.
-Awards are limited to one per research team unless a second one is justified and approved by the Council.
-Additional awards may be selected based on Posters quality.
+The ICW-LOC will assure as wide representation of research and research teams in the selection of Travel Awardees as possible.
 Undergraduate and graduate students and postdoctoral fellows not longer than five years after graduation are eligible for awards.
-Award winners must be the first author of a submitted abstract and must personally present the work either in a form of an oral presentation or a poster.
+Award winners must be the first author of a submitted abstract and must personally present the work at the workshop, either in a form of an oral presentation or a poster.

-9. Sponsor and Donor Awards- Pending availability of sponsorships and donations, the ICS will award additional special awards to young investigators who excel in their complement research.
+9. Sponsor and Donor Awards- Pending availability of sponsorships and donations, the ICS will award additional special awards to young investigators (younger than 41 years old) who excel in their complement research.
+ICS Board members may be nominated for awards.
 The Awards will be named: Travel Award, Merit Award, Young Investigator Award, Award of Excellence, etc. The name of the donor or sponsor will be indicated separately below the award name (e.g. Sponsored by…, donated by…).

 1. The Council, by a resolution adopted by a majority of the Councilors in office, may designate a Standing Committee, which shall consist of at least two Councilors of the corporation.
 The Standing Committee shall have and exercise the authority of the Council between meetings of the Council.